IRS Forms

 When and how to file

 Attach Form 8865 to your U.S. income tax return and file by that return’s due date, including extensions.
-For most individuals the due date was April 15, 2025, and for extended filers October 15, 2025.
-Disaster relief in several states postponed 2025 deadlines for affected taxpayers, so check IRS notices if your address of record is in a covered area.
+For most individuals the due date is April 15, 2026, and for extended filers October 15, 2026.
+Disaster relief in several states may postpone 2026 deadlines for affected taxpayers, so check IRS notices if your address of record is in a covered area.
 Electronic filing is allowed when 8865 is included with an e‑filed return.

 The simplest defense against penalties is a complete, on‑time 8865 package that reconciles, K to K‑1 to K‑3, with ownership decimals aligned to 1.000000.